 Interface: The access protocol for hard disks is particularly important if you want to run an audio workstation tweaked for top-drawer performance.
 ATA debuted as a parallel protocol, but a serial version (S-ATA) was introduced to replace it.
 It is the preferred standard used today for Mac and PC systems.
 S-ATA revision 2.0 and 3.0 are boasting even higher data throughput rates and optimized disk drive addressing (for example NCQ, short for Native Command Queuing, a related technology "borrowed" from the SCSI world).

-For contemporary Steinberg applications, nothing less than 4 GB RAM will do.
+For contemporary Steinberg applications, nothing less than 8 GB RAM are recommended.
 However, all up-and-running applications and the operating system access the main memory simultaneously, so installing more RAM is highly advisable.
-You may find that even sizable main memory acreage of 4 GB won’t suffice to deliver satisfactory system performance for larger projects.
+You will find that even sizable main memory acreage of 8 GB won’t suffice to deliver satisfactory system performance for larger projects.
 The reason for this is that VST instruments and audio projects load audio samples into the main memory and read them there.
 If you don’t have much RAM installed, less material can be buffered there, and more data must be handled via the slower hard disks.
 This means access takes longer.
-More RAM definitely does good things for your system’s overall performance.

 Audio devices are available on the market today for all leading computer interface